 Students interested in Japanese or prospective majors in Japanese Studies should choose Jpn 101 if they have never studied the language previously.
 Students who have studied Japanese in high school should follow directions about placement testing during Orientation.
 Over the summer, contact Paula Baer firstname.lastname@example.org for assistance; and Prof. Eleanor Hogan (email@example.com) when the College is in session.

 First-year students wishing to pursue the combined Latin American Studies-Spanish major, or the Latin American Studies minor, should take the Spanish placement test and sign up for the appropriate level Spanish-language course.
 (Minors can fulfill the language requirement with a demonstrated proficiency in Spanish, French, or Portuguese.)
-Prospective majors and minors should consider taking FYS 133-2, or FYS 199-3.
-Sign up for LAS 140 Introduction to Latin America: Social Sciences or LAS 147 Introduction to Latin America; Cultural Studies, any of these fulfill the required introduction to Latin American Studies Major.
+Spanish 301 is the first required course for the Combined Spanish/Latin American Studies Major.

-Sophomore students should continue their language studies and take (LAS 140 Introduction to Latin America: Social Sciences or LAS 147 Introduction to Latin America; Cultural Studies, if they have not done so already, and then move on to 200-level course.
+Sophomore students should continue their language studies and take LAS 140 or LAS 147, if they have not done so already, and then move on to 200-level courses.
 Note: Since LAS is a multidisciplinary program, many courses are cross-listed with other departments.

 The Department of Management offers a major in Organization and Management Studies and a minor in Business.
 For advising help, contact Prof. Bennett Bruce (email@example.com).

 Organization and Management Studies